Content Warning: This blog contains references to sexual violence, hospitals, and forensic medical exams.

 Medical advocates are a critical resource for survivors in the moments after an assault.
 Hospitals can be incredibly stressful, and medical jargon can be difficult to understand.
 Advocates act as a support system for a survivor as they navigate their options in the emergency room.

 Medical advocacy is support offered to survivors by BARCC’s trained rape crisis counselors during their visit to the hospital.
 After an assault, a survivor may be faced with complex emotional, medical, and legal decisions.
-BARCC’s medical advocates are here to help you through this process, ensuring that you have the information and support you need to make the best decisions for yourself.
+BARCC’s medical advocates are here to help a survivor through this process, ensuring that the survivor has the information and support they need to make the best decisions for themselves.

 Medical advocates are available 24/7 to provide in-person, compassionate, and knowledgeable care to survivors and their families in hospital emergency departments.
 Our advocates are experienced in working with survivors and understand the unique challenges that may arise after an assault.